 In foreign jurisdictions, we must receive approval from the appropriate regulatory authorities before we can commercialize our drugs.
 Foreign regulatory approval processes generally include all of the risks associated with the FDA approval procedures described above.
-There can be no assurance that we will receive the approvals necessary to commercialize our product candidate for sale outside the United States.
+We have not yet made any determination as to which foreign jurisdictions we may seek approval and have not undertaken any steps to obtain approvals in any foreign jurisdiction.